xodio/xod-docs/docs/reference/node-cpp-api/README.md

 A node may have at most one scheduled update.
 If called multiple times, the subsequent calls cancel the previous schedule for the node.

-Pass `0` for `timeout` to schedule evaluation right after the current transaction completes.
-Effectively it forces a new transaction trigger after the current.
+If you need to schedule evaluation right after the current transaction completes, use [`setImmediate`](#setImmediate) instead.

 <a name="clearTimeout"></a>